MagnusArxNilsen/Emacs/README.md

 ### Org Mode
 Org mode is a variant of Outline mode for using Emacs as an organizer and/or authoring system.
-Files with names ending in the extension ‘.org’ are opened in Org mode.
+Files with names ending in the extension ‘.org’ are opened in Org mode (*note Choosing Modes::).
 To explicitly switch to Org mode, type ‘M-x org-mode’.